-The company had developed the world’s first plant-based PET water container.
-Although the recent bottle is created from plants, it is less like the corn-based recyclable plastic bottles you may have heard of and more like standard PET (polyethylene terephthalate) plastic, which is used in almost all single-use beverage bottles.
+The company has developed the world’s first plant-based PET water container.
+Although the current bottle is created from plants.
+It is less like the corn-based recyclable plastic bottles you may have heard of and more like standard PET (polyethylene terephthalate) plastic, which is used in almost all single-use beverage bottles.